giftnuss/foodsharing/docs/setting-things-up.md

 It also generates more dummy users and dummy data to fill the page with life (a bit at least).
 If you want to modify it, then look at the `SeedCommand.php` file.

+If you make changes to non-PHP frontend files (e.g. .vue, .js or .scss files), then those are direclty reflected in the running docker.

 To stop everything again, just run:

 ```